 Not making a convincing case

 The entire point of your business plan is to convince the reader to believe in your mobile food business idea.
-So, you want to present a well-defined problem in the market, and how you and your food truck will solve the problem.
-Usually, you will do this by providing evidence, aka…market research, which could come in the form of statistics, trends, or expert analysis.
+Present a well-defined problem in the market, and how your food truck will solve the problem.
+Usually, you will do this by providing evidence, aka…market research.
+This can come in the form of statistics, trends, or expert analysis.
 The more you build a case that there is a real need in the market for your menu, the more viable your food truck will appear to be.

 Not getting to the point